EmergentOrder/onnx-scala/README.md

 Automatic differentiation to enable training is under consideration (ONNX does not provide facilities for training).

-Balancing the interests of minimal imposition of dependencies with stack-safe, purely functional programming, ONNX-Scala comes in two flavors: Vanilla and ZIO-infused.
+Balancing the interests of minimal imposition of dependencies with purely functional programming, ONNX-Scala comes in two flavors: Vanilla and ZIO-infused.

 ONNX-Scala is cross-built against Scala JVM (for Scala 2.11, 2.12 and 2.13) , Scala.js / JavaScript (for Scala 2.11, 2.12 and 2.13) and Scala Native (for Scala 2.11).